Souichi618/BL-WarningSystem/README.md

 >This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](Documentation/readme-end-banner.png)

+BL WarningSystem modify IOS13 Project BMI-Calculator.
+BL WarningSystem adds the following capability.

+1. Gender is specified
+2. Age is specified
+3. Provide warning sign, high, normal, and low by blood pressure value  of systlic and diastric